shaversj/100-days-of-code/log.md

 ----
 ### Day 3: September 20, 2018

-**Today's Focus**: Created a script to backup and clear out my downloads directory
+**Today's Focus**: Created a script to backup and clear out my downloads directory.

 **Link to work**: [Github](days/03)